SmellySalami/test/# test.md

 TODO

 - Look at all the italicized and bolded words.
 Those will be on the test
+- Plan
+- Wed: finish question bank and notes
+- Thursday morning: finish up, study, question bank, then test
+- Thursday: go through notes again, then question bank
+- eat until 2, read through notes 2 hours
+- go through q bank again, quickly question bank, 1 hour
+- do test at 5-6

+Question Bank review:
+- The provinces
+- (1791) Constitutional Act. split provinces
+- (1867) North America Act
+- (1982) Constitution Act ammendment
+  - ammendment Canadian Charter of Rights and Freedoms
+    - Mobility rights. aboriginal people rights, official language rights
+  - Canada can modify the Constitution without approval from the British Government
+  - proclaimed by the queen.
+- The crown meaning, government basically
+- who appoints judges. governor general
+- When did french settlers establish settlements along st lawrence? early 1600s
+- Canadian Charter of Rights and Freedoms starts with "Whereas Canada is founded upon principles that recognize the supremacy of God and the rule of law"
+- Most Metis lives in the Prairies
+- Newfoundland the last to join Canada
+- Quebec makes Canada's pulp and paper
+- John Cabot is the first to draw map of Canada's east coast
+- insulin: Frederic Banting and Charles Best
+- Rick Hansen: wheelchair spinal cord research
+- Louis Reil: Manitoba, Metis
+- United Empire Loyalists (late 1700s)
+- Plains of Abraham: British beats French
+- A federal state, a parliamentary democracy, and a constitutional monarchy
+- Capital is Ottawa.
+Chosen by Queen Victoria
+- 1965.
+Current flag of Canada
+- General Sir Author Currie: WW1 greatest soldier
+- - wilder penfield: greatest canadian
+- Jean Talon, Bishop Laval, and Count Frontenac built a French Empire
+- Quebec Act: Tolerance for religion under the law
+- Dr. Emily Stowe, started women's suffrage movement
+- Lieutenant Governor
+- Thanksgiving: second monday of october
+- Quiet Revolution, quebec seperate
+- Study the famous canadians
+- Head of state is queen.
+Head of government is Prime minister
+- 60000 people killed in ww1
+- 96 people got Victorian Cross
+- ww1 canada liberated netherlands
+- after ww2 canada UN south korean war
+- holidays: lauier day 20th november
+- commissioner is queen's representative in the territories
+- Vimy ridge
+- Kanata -> village
+- Aboriginal people were granted the vote in 1960
+- (1890s - early 1900s) Industrialization + economic boom
+- Quebecers: people of quebec
+- Habeas corpus
+- (1807) no more slaves
+- (1940) (Un)employment insurance
+- snowbirds are canadian icon, not symbol, not represent...
+- late 1800 - early 1900: first financial institutions
+- La Fontaine. first leader, not prime minister
+- how many people serve in ww1? ww2?
+600 000, more than 1 million.
+110,000 dead overall
+- 1918 most Canadian female citizens aged 21 can vote
+- 3/4 Canadian exports goes to the US
+- 2006 House of commons recongized the **Quebecois** form a nation within united Canada??
+- Peace Tower after the First World War in memory of ww1
 # Oath

 > I swear (or affirm)